scio-labs/inkathon/README.md

 ## Projects using it

-Below you find a few live projects that use ETHathon, a variation of it, or have a similar setup setup that inspired it:
+Below you find a few projects that use this boilerplate, a variation of it, or have a similar setup setup that inspired it:

-- [Yieldgate](https://github.com/yieldgate/yieldgate) – Hackathon project that built a patreon-like platform to support projects with yield.
-- [Debate3](http://debate3.xyz/) – Hackathon project that built discourse-like forums for DAOs.
-- [Stablecoins.wtf](https://stablecoins.wtf/) (frontend only) – Crypto Stablecoin Dashboard & Resources
+- [Azero Domains](https://github.com/wottpal/azero.domains) – Domain Nameservice for Aleph Zero (Hackathon)

 ## Getting Started